Varroa mite detections in Queensland

 - Always come clean and leave clean and use decontamination practices between apiaries.

-- Complete a hive health check after moving hives to new locations.
+- Complete a hive health check before and after moving hives to new locations.

 Support

-A network of volunteer beekeepers has been established throughout Queensland to support recreational beekeepers with biosecurity advice.
-Contact your local beekeeping club to be in touch with their nominated biosecurity champion.
+A network of volunteer biosecurity champion beekeepers has been established throughout Queensland to support recreational beekeepers with biosecurity advice.
+Contact your local beekeeping club to get in touch with their nominated biosecurity champion.

-Community Bee Innovation Fund (CBIF) grants of between $5,000 and $50,000 are available to help deliver innovative varroa mite management tools or education and training in Queensland.
-Round one has recently closed, however round 2 is expected to open in July 2025.
+Community Bee Innovation Fund (CBIF) grants of between $5,000 and $50,000 have been awarded to help deliver innovative varroa mite management tools or education and training in Queensland.
+View the grant recipients and their projects.

 Varroa jacobsoni